 Visit the Rocket German website or read my full Rocket German review

-If you're just getting into learning German, Duolingo is a pretty good place to start.
+Duolingo is everyone's favorite free German course.
 It's essentially a really big language-learning game, where you complete exercises (fill in the gaps, translate the sentence) to complete levels.

 It's not particularly useful as a crash-course in German if you're heading overseas.
 For instance, it's quite a few lessons before you learn the basics of "my name is..."
 But if you're in this for the long haul, you won't mind starting off learning sentences like "The boy is a child".

-The grammar points at the beginning of each level are a welcome addition and help you understand a bit of what you're learning, but you might want to pick up a textbook or another language course if you want to "fill in the gaps".
+The grammar points at the beginning of each level are a welcome addition and help you understand a bit of what you're learning, but you might want to pick up a textbook or another language course if you want a deeper understanding of the language.

-You can use Duolingo both on your computer and through a free app.
+You can use Duolingo both on your computer and through an app.
 It also has a really nice community forum.